YOU are at the centre of personalised care for improved wellbeing

 Nutrigenomics.
 The basics by the Nutrition Society.

-The new paradigm of personalised nutrition with use of nutrigenomics data is emerging.
+The new paradigm of personalised precision nutrition with use of nutrigenomics data is emerging.
+Precision nutrition evaluates one’s DNA along with microbiome and metabolic responses to specific foods and dietary patterns to allow practitioner to recommend the most effective dietary choices for each individual.
 Members of the public wishing to benefit from nutrigenetic Counselling can be assured of appropriate standards of knowledge and ethical practice of those BANT members that are on BANT Nutrigenetic Counsellor (NgC) Register.
 To find a practitioner listed on the NgC Register please select NgC as one of the search criteria on the Find a Practitioner page.